randomorder/geoserver/doc/en/developer/source/cite-test-guide/index.rst

 =================================

-How to automate the CITE Tests with
+How to run the CITE Test suites with
 `docker <https://www.docker.com>`_.

 Requirements: